*This blog was updated on 12/04/18. This was to take into account changes to our application process.

 When we talk to faith-based organisations, they are often surprised to find out that they might be able to access our funding!
 Because of this, we thought it would be a good idea to try and deal with a few of the most common questions, issues and misconceptions.
 Here we go:

-Can faith-based organisations apply for Big Lottery Fund grants?
+Can faith-based organisations apply for The National Lottery Community Fund grants?

 Yes.
-Faith-based groups (including places of worship, religious organisations, or issue-based religious charities) are eligible to apply for most of our grants, so long as they have the following things in place:
+Faith-based groups (including places of worship, religious organisations, or charities with religious values) can apply for most of our grants, so long as they have the following things in place.

-- A committee or board with at least three unrelated members
+- A committee or board with at least two unrelated members (or three if applying for more than £10,000)

 - A governing document such as a constitution